Reporting in Phoenix, AZ. Photo: Bear Guerra

 Hello!

-I studied English Literature at Williams College, and I have an MFA in creative nonfiction writing from Columbia University.
+I have a B.A. in English Literature from Williams College and an MFA in creative nonfiction writing from Columbia University.
 In 2016, I was a fellow at the Logan Nonfiction Program.
-My work has been recognized by The Canadian National Magazine Awards, The Society of Professional Journalists, and the Colorado Press Association among others.
-I was born and raised in Toronto, Canada, and am currently based in the mountains of western Colorado.
-When I’m not reporting or writing, I climb, ski, and make pottery.
+My work has been recognized by The Canadian National Magazine Awards, The Society of Professional Journalists, and the Colorado Press Association, among others.
+I’ve completed Hostile Environment and First Aid Training through the International Women’s Media Foundation.

 .